What Is Microblogging & Why Should You Do It?

 3) Be Entertaining

 The best microblogs get shared and interacted with because they are entertaining and provide value.
-Use humor when it’s appropriate to do so and in a way that fits your brand.
-Although Facebook and LinkedIn posts tend to work better with no image, you can also include relevant graphics on other platform posts to grab attention.
+Use humor when appropriate and in a way that fits your brand.
+Use graphics, photos, memes, and videos to convey humor in your posts.
 Being informative and entertaining is what will get people talking about and engaging with your posts.

 4) Get Personal